 Mr Curry is a part-time legal member appointed on 29 October 2019 for five years.
 Prior to his recent appointment as a part-time legal member, Mr Curry was a sessional legal member of the Tribunal since 2011.
 Early in his career, Mr Curry worked as an Associate to Goldberg J in the Federal Court, a staff lawyer at the Claims Resolution Tribunal for Dormant Accounts in Switzerland, and in-house solicitor to the Metropolitan Ambulance Service Royal Commission in Victoria.
 From 2010 to 2019 Mr Curry ran his own legal practice both in Perth and in regional WA.
 He practised mainly in family law, but also acted for clients in Magistrates Court criminal law matters, wills and estates and other matters.
 During his career, Mr Curry has provided significant pro bono legal services, including to a non-governmental organisation counselling survivors of child sexual assault, and through the Subiaco Legal Service.

 Ms Kannis is a part-time legal member appointed on 29 October 2019 for five years.
 She holds a Bachelor of Laws, a Bachelor of Jurisprudence and a Bachelor of Commerce, all of which were awarded by the University of Western Australia.
-Christine was admitted to practice law in Western Australia in 1981.
+Christine was admitted to practise law in Western Australia in 1981.